 Securities issued by U.S. government agencies are reported at fair value, which is based on comparable market prices in active markets as available.
 Certificates of deposit are carried at cost and held to maturity.
-Investments with a maturity date within one year of the statement of net position date are reported as current in the statement of net position.
+Investments with a maturity date within one year of the statement of net position date are reported as current in the statements of net position.
 Interest income is recognized on an accrual basis.
 Realized gains and losses on the investments are recognized on a specificidentification basis and are reported with unrealized gains and losses as net investment income within nonoperating revenues.

-(f) Capital Assets
+Capital Assets

 Capital assets, consisting primarily of computer equipment and software, are stated at cost less accumulated depreciation.
-Depreciation for capital assets is computed using the straight line method.
-Equipment and software are depreciated over a three year estimated useful life, while furniture (equipment) is depreciated over a five year estimated useful life.
+The capitalization threshold for capital assets is \$500 or greater.
+Depreciation for capital assets is computed using the straight-line method.
+Equipment and software are depreciated over a three-year estimated useful life, while furniture (equipment) is depreciated over a five-year estimated useful life.

-(g) Unpaid Claims
+Unpaid Claims